 - Invitations and announcements to campus events of statewide or national significance

 - Episodic newsletters.

 - Media Relations assists and trains Norwich faculty or staff who have been approached by media for interviews.
-In fact, if you have been approached to give an interview, Daphne needs to be aware.
+In fact, if you have been approached to give an interview, let us know.

-- Norwich University has a policy regarding Media Contact, Administrative Memorandum 12, that requires faculty and staff to keep the Office of Communications informed of media requests, and tasks Daphne with serving as a university POC to media.
+- Norwich University has a policy regarding Media Contact, Administrative Memorandum 12, that requires faculty and staff to keep the Office of Communications informed of media requests, and tasks the Director of Media Relations and Community Affairs with serving as a university POC to media.

 - Norwich University has guidelines for posting announcements and sending mass emails.
 This information can be found on the Policies and Reports page or on the Help page on my.norwich.edu.